chinapedia/wikipedia.abstract.en/Page/Samuel_Taylor_Coleridge.md

 _The Rime of the Ancient Mariner_, _Christabel_, and _Kubla Khan_

-KublaKhan.jpeg'']] Coleridge is probably best known for his long poems _The Rime of the Ancient Mariner_ and _Christabel_.
+'']] Coleridge is probably best known for his long poems _The Rime of the Ancient Mariner_ and _Christabel_.
 Even those who have never read the _Rime_ have come under its influence: its words have given the English language the metaphor of an albatross around one's neck, the quotation of "water, water everywhere, nor any drop to drink" (almost always rendered as "but not a drop to drink"), and the phrase "a sadder and a wiser man" (again, usually rendered as "a sadder but wiser man").
 The phrase "All creatures great and small" may have been inspired by _The Rime_: "He prayeth best, who loveth best;/ All things both great and small;/ For the dear God who loveth us;/ He made and loveth all." _Christabel_ is known for its musical rhythm, language, and its Gothic tale.

 _Kubla Khan_, or, _A Vision in a Dream, A Fragment_, although shorter, is also widely known.
 Both _Kubla Khan_ and _Christabel_ have an additional "Romantic" aura because they were never finished.
 Stopford Brooke characterised both poems as having no rival due to their "exquisite metrical movement" and "imaginative phrasing."